 the "rich", the "middle class", and the "poor".

 or class warfare or class struggle, is the

-tension or antagonism which exists in society due to competing
+tension or antagonism which exists in society due to

 socioeconomic interests and desires between people of different classes.

 the former Soviet republics who rapidly accumulated wealth during the era